Blizzard (Marvel Comics): Mickey Quaid

-At the time when Donnie Gill was unavailable, Justin Hammer had a thug named Mickey Quaid become a substitute Blizzard to assist Afterburner, Beetle, Blacklash, Boomerang, and Spymaster in fighting Silver Sable and the Wild Pack.
+While Donnie Gill was unavailable, Justin Hammer had a thug named Mickey Quaid become a substitute Blizzard to assist Afterburner, Beetle, Blacklash, Boomerang, and Spymaster in fighting Silver Sable and the Wild Pack.

 Randy Macklin

 Randall "Randy" Macklin, an ex-criminal, fails to find work following his release from prison and uses a spare Blizzard costume he was safeguarding for his friend Donnie Gill.
-However, Macklin is quickly defeated by Iron Man, who offers him a legitimate job at Stark Enterprises.
+Macklin is quickly defeated by Iron Man, who offers him a legitimate job at Stark Enterprises.